sberdevices/vps-sdk-android/README.md

     android:required="true" />
 ```

-*For override limits visibility adding in your app's `AndroidManifest.xml`*
+To override visibility add this in your app's `AndroidManifest.xml`

 ```xml
 <uses-feature